wjschne/ggdiagram/README.md

 install.packages("ggdiagram")
 ```

-You can install the development versin of ggdiagram from R-universe like
+You can install the development version of ggdiagram from R-universe
-so:
+like so:

 ``` r
 install.packages("ggdiagram", repos = "https://wjschne.r-universe.dev")